arnabganguly/HDInsightESPLab/HDInsightESPlab.md

  ![ManagedIdentity2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture31.png)

 ```
 **NOTE**
 Choose the Virtual Network and the Subnet in which the HDInsight cluster will be created in.
 For this example we would create the HDInsight cluster in a different Subnet:HDInsight within VNet:Contoso_VNet.
-You could also choose to create HDInsight in a different VNet altogether in which case you would have to configure VNet Peering and port forwarding between the VNets..
+You could also choose to create HDInsight in a different VNet altogether in which case you would have to configure VNet Peering and port forwarding between the VNets.
 ```

 3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzNTgwNTgxNSwtMTM4MDc5NTQ5MCwxMz
+eyJoaXN0b3J5IjpbMzUxNTIyMDM5LC0xMzgwNzk1NDkwLDEzNT
-U5MTY5ODQ4LDEzMDA1ODkxODIsMTk4NjQyNjQxNiwxMTM2Njgy
+kxNjk4NDgsMTMwMDU4OTE4MiwxOTg2NDI2NDE2LDExMzY2ODI3
-NzE2LC0xNzA3MDE4OTYsLTEwNzYyNjc5OSw0MjcwMjUwOTQsLT
+MTYsLTE3MDcwMTg5NiwtMTA3NjI2Nzk5LDQyNzAyNTA5NCwtND
-QwODcyOTcxNywxNTk4MDA0NjE3LDcwODIwNDA3NiwtMTA0MDQw
+A4NzI5NzE3LDE1OTgwMDQ2MTcsNzA4MjA0MDc2LC0xMDQwNDA4
-ODY0NiwtMTU5ODM0MzQzMSwxNDA5OTAyODAwLDE1NjYxOTU5NC
+NjQ2LC0xNTk4MzQzNDMxLDE0MDk5MDI4MDAsMTU2NjE5NTk0LD
-wxOTIxNTM1NDQzLC0xMDYzMzg3NDgwLDEwNjU1NjA3NTksLTE3
+E5MjE1MzU0NDMsLTEwNjMzODc0ODAsMTA2NTU2MDc1OSwtMTc5
-OTQwMTM5MDNdfQ==
+NDAxMzkwM119
 -->